jadzeidan/user-guides/bitboxapp/full-node.md

 * Remove the Shift servers to only connect to your own server

 ## Connecting to your full node via Tor
-If you have Tor installed on your computer, you can access your RaspiBolt remotely over Tor.
+If you have Tor installed on your computer, you can access your own node remotely over Tor.

 * In the sidebar, select Settings > Enable tor proxy
 * Enable it and confirm the proxy address (usually the default 127.0.0.1:9050)
-* When adding your RaspiBolt full node as described above, use your Tor address (e.g. gwdllz5g7vky2q4gr45zGuvopjzf33czreca3a3exosftx72ekppkuqd.onion:50002)
+* When adding your full node as described above, use your Tor address (e.g. gwdllz5g7vky2q4gr45zGuvopjzf33czreca3a3exosftx72ekppkuqd.onion:50001)